February 5th, 2022

 - “Wonder in Science and Faith” (Christopher Stoughton, Senior Scientist, Fermi National Accelerator Laboratory) We are surrounded by wonder.
 Science enhances our view of creation’s majesty.
 The very small, the very large, and everything in between serve up wonders which strengthen Faith.
 Dr. Stoughton will recount stories from a variety of scientists sharing their wonder moments and discuss how this relates to our Faith

 *Subject to change

 Students will have the opportunity to choose from 4 mini-lectures each round, whichever sparks their interest most.

 Attendees will have an opportunity to meet Catholic scientists one-on-one and ask them about their fields of science, career paths, the big unsolved questions in their areas of science, being a Catholic in science, and anything else they are curious about.
 The scientists will be a varied group: young and old; male and female; experimenters and theorists; and in many areas of research.
-Students interested in STEM subjects and teachers interested in renewing their own understanding will dialogue about high-impact topics, including: genetics, mathematics, materials science, evolutionary biology, superstring theory, cosmology, environmental science, neuroscience and brain research, and much more.
+Students interested in STEM subjects and teachers interested in renewing their own understanding can discuss high-impact topics including: genetics, mathematics, materials science, evolutionary biology, superstring theory, cosmology, environmental science, neuroscience and brain research, and much more.

 |9:00 am – 9:45 am: Breakfast and Registration|

 |9:45am – 10:00am: Opening Prayer, Welcome, and Introduction|